XLSForm/xlsform.github.io/xlsform-standard.md

 ## What is XLSForm?

 XLSForm is a tool used to simplify the creation of web forms.
 With XLSForm, you can author webforms in Excel, and XLSForm will convert it to an XForm that can be used with a number of online mobile platforms.
 This intro-level tutorial teaches you how to author your forms using Excel.
-Please refer to this [sample Excel file](https://docs.google.com/spreadsheet/ccc?key=0AjZ4hMHTat-YdDY4akxMVmlrQjNCRy1MNXFBbzdKSkE&usp=sharing) as you read through the tutorial.

 ### Basic format
-Each Excel workbook usually has two worksheets: 'survey' and 'choices'.
-Later on, you'll learn about other worksheets that can add additional specifications to your webform, but the 'survey' and 'choices' worksheets are usually mandatory.
+Each Excel workbook usually has two worksheets: **survey** and **choices**.
+Later on, you'll learn about other worksheets that can add additional specifications to your webform, but the survey and choices worksheets are usually mandatory.

-#### The 'survey' worksheet
+#### The survey worksheet
 This worksheet gives your webform its overall structure and contains most of the content of the form.
 It contains the full list of questions and information about how they should appear in the form.
 Each row usually represents one question; however, there are certain other features you'll read about later that you can add to the form to improve the user experience.

-#### The 'choices' worksheet
+#### The choices worksheet
 This worksheet is used to specify the answer choices for multiple choice questions.
 Each row represents an answer choice.
 Answer choices with the same list name are considered part of a related set of choices and will appear together for a question.
 This also allows a set of choices to be reused for multiple questions (for example, yes/no questions).

 ![](https://farm4.staticflickr.com/3767/13734054823_d2b3beb03d.jpg)

 Both of these worksheets have a set of mandatory columns that must be present for the form to work.
 Additionally, each worksheet has a set of optional columns that allow further control over the behavior of each entry in the form, but are not essential to have.
 Every entry must have values for each of the mandatory columns, but the optional columns may be left blank.

-* The 'survey' worksheet has 3 mandatory columns: 'type', 'name', and 'label'.
+* The **survey** worksheet has 3 mandatory columns: **type**, **name**, and **label**.
-  * The 'type' column specifies the type of entry you are adding.
+  * The **type** column specifies the type of entry you are adding.
-  * The 'name' column specifies the unique variable name for that entry.
+  * The **name** column specifies the unique variable name for that entry.
 No two entries can have the same name.
-  * The 'label' column contains the actual text you see in the webform.
+  * The **label** column contains the actual text you see in the webform.

 ![](https://farm4.staticflickr.com/3686/13734779364_63e8389c7a.jpg)

-* The 'choices' worksheet has 3 mandatory columns as well: 'list name', 'name', and 'label'.
+* The **choices** worksheet has 3 mandatory columns as well: **list name**, **name**, and **label**.
-  * The 'list name' column lets you group together a set of related answer choices, i.e., answer choices that should appear together under a question.
+  * The **list name** column lets you group together a set of related answer choices, i.e., answer choices that should appear together under a question.
-  * The 'name' column specifies the unique variable name for that answer choice.
+  * The **name** column specifies the unique variable name for that answer choice.
-  * The 'label' column shows the answer choice exactly as you want it to appear on the webform.
+  * The **label** column shows the answer choice exactly as you want it to appear on the webform.

 ![](https://farm8.staticflickr.com/7446/13734959034_45125ea1d3.jpg)

 The columns you add to your Excel workbook, whether they are mandatory or optional, may appear in any order.
 Optional columns may be left out completely.
 Any number of rows may be left blank.
 All .xls file formatting is ignored so that dividing lines, shading, and other font formatting can be used to make the form more readable.

 One thing to keep in mind when authoring webforms in Excel is that the syntax you use must be precise.
-For example, if you write 'Choices' or 'choice' instead of 'choices', the form won't work.
+For example, if you write **Choices** or **choice** instead of **choices**, the form won't work.

 ### Question types
 XLSForm supports a number of simple question types.
-These are just some of the options you can enter in the 'type' column in the first worksheet:
+These are just some of the options you can enter in the **type** column in the first worksheet:

 | Question type | Answer input    |
 | ------------- | ------------- |